openmrs/openmrs-contrib-itsm-id/README.md

 # OpenMRS ID

-This repository contains the following
+This repository contains the following components that are used to run OpenMRS ID:

 1. Keycloak extension
 2. Postfix Docker configuration